dg92/Performance-Analysis-JS/README.md

-# Performance-analysis-es6
+# Performance-analysis
-Here do the analysis of es6/array methods map,reduce,filter,find vs for loop vs vs for each vs lodash methods for basic operations and heavy data manipulations
+Javascript array methods map,reduce,filter,find vs for loop vs vs for each vs lodash methods for basic operations and heavy data manipulations, to analyze the execution speed.

 # To run
  1. Run npm install